ccdMuro/WikiHerbig/digital_privacy/pgp.md

 ## Main Key

 Start the key generation process with `gpg --full-generate-key`.
-We are going for a custom way of organizing keys which differs from the default options.
 Go for the expert mode by adding the `--expert` parameter.
+This will enable custom key creation.

 ```
 $ gpg --full-generate-key --expert
 ```

 You should be prompted with the key type selection.
 Choose `RSA` with custom capabilities.

+Type: `8` :arrow_right: `Return`.

 ```
 Please select what kind of key you want